In this guide, I will show you how to teach yoga online using Zoom, Youtube Live, Facebook Live and other platforms.

 The world is moving online.
 That’s why we’re seeing so many new courses, like online Buddhism courses lessons, meditation lessons, and more.

-For yoga studios, moving online is essential to keeping your business alive.
-The forced closure of gyms and yoga studios means that delivering lessons online is currently the only option.
+For studios, moving online is essential to keeping your business alive.
+The forced closure of gyms and studios means that delivering lessons online is currently the only option.
 The good news is that you can get set-up relatively quickly and cheaply, and I will show you how in this guide.

 There’s good things about online yoga lessons for students, too.

 For students, the forced closure of studios means that it is more important now than ever to support your health.
 If you have been forced to stop going to work then it is also an opportune moment to develop your practice.
 And finally, it is important to support your local teachers.